xu-yuan1/openvino-docs/pages/openvino_2_0_inference_pipeline.rst

-Read model has the same structure as the example from :ref:`Model Creation <doxid-openvino_2_0_model_creation>` migration guide.
+Reading a model has the same structure as the example in the :ref:`model creation migration guide <doxid-openvino_2_0_model_creation>`.

-You can combine read and compile model stages into a single call ``ov::Core::compile_model(filename, devicename)``.
+You can combine reading and compiling a model into a single call ``ov::Core::compile_model(filename, devicename)``.

+.. _perform-preprocessing:

 2.1 (Optional) Perform Model Preprocessing
 ------------------------------------------

-When application input data does not perfectly match the model input format, preprocessing may be necessary.
-See the detailed guide on :ref:`how to migrate preprocessing in OpenVINO Runtime API 2.0 <doxid-openvino_2_0_preprocessing>`
+When the application input data does not perfectly match the model input format, preprocessing may be necessary.
+See :ref:`preprocessing in API 2.0 <doxid-openvino_2_0_preprocessing>` for more details.

+.. _load-model-to-device:

 3. Load the Model to the Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inference Engine API:
+**Inference Engine API**

 .. raw:: html